Loading...

 Rearranging equations is one of the most essential skills for learning algebra and understanding algebraic formulae.

-The general idea behind rearranging formulas is to isolate the variable.
-Let’s take the simple equation, x-3/3 = 12 as an example.
+=12 as an example.
 As students who have already been introduced to more basic algebraic concepts will note, “x” is the variable in this formula, which means its value is unknown.
 The idea is to get the “x” on one side of the equation so that students can figure out its value.

-There is a set of rules that must be followed when manipulating equation.
+There is a set of rules that must be followed when manipulating equations.
 Once students have a basic grasp of these rules by using Cazoom Math worksheets, they can begin to practice solving for variables themselves.

 Mathematical inverse refers to undoing operations.